In the past several years, more and more people have been asking to work with me one-on-one.

 After you’ve read these guidelines, fill out the form below and let me know what you’d like to do.

-Once I’ve read the form you send in, if I think I might be able to be of service, we can schedule a first free conversation to discuss the possibility in greater depth.
+Once I’ve read the form you send in, if I think I might be able to be of service, we can schedule a first free conversation, usually about 30 minutes, to discuss the possibility in greater depth.